xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/UTXO.md

 - `from(ref: TxOutputRef, output: TxOutput)`: creates a UTXO from a `TxOutputRef` object and a `TxOutput` object.
 This method extracts the relevant information from the `TxOutput` object and creates a new UTXO object.
 - `from(ref: OutputRef, amount: Amount, tokens: AVector[Token], lockTime: TimeStamp, additionalData: ByteString)`: creates a UTXO from its individual fields.

-This UTXO class is likely used in the larger Alephium project to represent unspent transaction outputs in the blockchain.
+This UTXO class is likely used in the larger Oxygenium project to represent unspent transaction outputs in the blockchain.
 It provides a convenient way to store and manipulate UTXOs in the system.
 For example, it can be used to track the available funds of a user's wallet or to validate transactions by checking if the inputs are valid UTXOs.

 Here is an example of how to create a UTXO object using the companion object's factory method:
 ```